How Does Tinder’s Algorithm Work?

 - Whether you actually send messages to most of your matches.
-Sending messages, as well as receiving replies, is beneficial.
+Sending messages, as well as receiving replies, appears beneficial.

 - For visibility/Deck placement, not your score: Activity.
 Your placement gradually gets worse while inactive.
 (But recovers once you come back).

 - It appears that Tinder Plus users who make liberal use of the unlimited swipes feature may be bricking their account.
 I.e. Swiping too often per day, or hour, may get you marked as a bot by Tinder, resulting in a kind of shadowban, or very, very low score, rendering you nigh-invisible.